shreeshasuresh/VTU-Results-Analysis/README.md

 # VTU-Results-Analysis
-This is a script to extract the results of any VTU college / course to help you analyse the data.
+This is a script to extract the results of any VTU college / branch to help you analyse the data.
 The results are read from the [VTU results webpage](http://www.results.vtu.ac.in/vitavi.php) and written to a file _data.txt_.
 ___
 ## Steps to run this script: